What is Negative Equity on a Car Loan?

 How can I find out if I’ve got negative car loan equity?

-If you’re asking yourself this question, chances are that you’re thinking about upgrading your current car.
-If that’s the case, you’ll need to compare the current value of your vehicle with what you still owe.
-You could do that by visiting a dealership and asking for a trade-in appraisal, seeking out an independent valuer or doing so online.
-After that, all you need to do is either check your car loan balance online or call up your lender and enquire.
+To find out how much equity you have in your car, you’ll need to compare the current value of your vehicle with what you still owe.
+You can do this by visiting a dealership and asking for a trade-in appraisal, seeking out an independent valuer or using an online valuation tool.
+After that, you’ll need to check your car loan balance.
 If your vehicle value is less than that balance, you have negative car loan equity.

-What if my car is written off while I have negative equity on my loan?
+What if my car is written off while I have negative equity on my car?

 We'd love to chat, how can we help?